rifen/BackgroundSwitcher/README.md

 # DockingBackground
 A autohotkey script that detects how many monitors there are and then sets the wallpaper you define.

-I put mine in shell:startup on Windows (Not sure about other OS) Need to replace source and file(name) https://www.autohotkey.com/
+I put mine in shell:startup on Windows (Not sure about other OS)

+You will need to replace source and file variables

+https://www.autohotkey.com/